 Full information on the special prefix can be found at:

 The last time we had this special prefix was from August 10 until November 30, 2009, when I worked several hundred stations.

-If you want a QSL, then I uploaded the GA4JPZ log to LotW already and will try to catch up with direct DX cards asap, plus I will send off all other cards via the bureau over the winter months 2014/15.
+If you want a QSL, then I uploaded the GA4JPZ log to LotW, ClubLog and QRZCQ already and will try to catch up with direct DX cards asap, plus I will answer all cards received via the bureau as they come in, or if there is an OQRS request.
 If you send me a direct card I will answer direct and would appreciate a contribution to the postage if you can afford it.
 If you can't, that's OK, I'll answer direct anyway.

 1I was only asked once (by Jens, OH6FOS, as a matter of fact) if there was a connection between Alba and the same Latin word meaning 'white'.
 Apparently, there is.
 The origin of the Gaelic word can be traced back to the Greek word Albion, which referred to the whole island we now know as Great Britain, and did allude to the 'white land'.
 The conjecture that this meant the White Cliffs of Dover is probably fanciful.
 The Gaels also originally used the word to describe the whole island, and eventually its use was restricted to the remaining Gaelic-speaking area of Scotland and then Scotland itself.

 You must be logged in to file a report on this page

 Book Totals: 20 qso's 19 confirmed